vectorgrp/sil-kit/docs/faq/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The SIL Kit registry is a central utility that is necessary for running a SIL Kit simulation.
-All participants of a SIL Kit simulation connect to the registry process that tells them where they will find the participants of the simulation.
-All SIL Kit simulation participants must be able to reach the SIL Kit registry.
+At the start, each participant connects to the registry and retrieves the connection information to all other participants.
+In this sense, the registry acts as a phone book that tells the user the contact information to all other participants of a SIL Kit simulation.
+The registry does not partake in the simulation itself.
+It especially does not route messages between participants.
+Please note that it is mandatory that all SIL Kit simulation participants can reach the SIL Kit registry for a proper simulation setup.

 Can I use Vector SIL Kit together with real hardware/in a Hardware-in-the-Loop setup?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~